chrisnish4/chrisnish4/README.md

 - 🔭 I’m currently working on Exploratory Analysis of NFT Market
 - 🌱 I’m currently learning Rust
 - 😄 Pronouns: He/Him
-- ::ocean:: Fun fact: I like to surf
+- :ocean: Fun fact: I like to surf
 <!--
 **chrisnish4/chrisnish4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.